Harryyadav/slate/source/includes/tasks.md

-tags      | Includes a list of tags associated to the task related   | Includes a list of related tasks problem   | Includes the problem that the task is related to how_tos   | Includes a list of how-tos
+tags      | Includes a list of tags associated to the task related   | Includes a list of related tasks problem   | Includes the problem that the task is related to how_tos   | Includes a list of applicable how-tos